Lifestyle medicine

-The evidence that the body will heal itself when the factors that cause disease are removed is clear.
-Diseases such as cardiovascular disease and type 2 diabetes that were once thought to be irreversible have been reversed by lifestyle interventions.
+Practice

 Lifestyle interventions require behavior changes that may be challenging for health professionals, communities, and patients.
-The task of the LM practitioner is to motivate and support healthy behavior changes through evidence-based holistic approaches to prevent and reverse chronic conditions.
-LM emphasizes personalized care and uses patient-center approaches such as goal setting, shared decision making, and self-management.
-Coaching and supporting people how to cook healthy food at home, for example, can be part of a lifestyle-oriented medical practice.
-Focusing on the health needs of an individual also includes looking at the person's social and economic needs as well.
+The task of the LM practitioner is to motivate and support healthy behavior changes through evidence-based approaches to prevent and manage chronic conditions.
+LM emphasizes personalized care and uses patient-centered approaches such as goal-setting, shared decision-making, and self-management.
+Coaching patients how to cook healthy food at home, for example, can be part of a lifestyle-oriented medical practice.
+Focusing on the health needs of an individual includes looking at the person's social and economic needs, as well.

 LM uses behavioral science to equip and encourage patients to make lifestyle changes.
-There are many theories of behavior change, the transtheoretical model (TTM) is particularly suited to Lifestyle Medicine.
+There are many theories of behavior change; the transtheoretical model is particularly suited to lifestyle medicine.
 It posits that individuals progress through six stages of change: precontemplation, contemplation, preparation, action, maintenance, and termination.
 Stage-matched interventions are most likely to result in successful behavior changes.
 LM practitioners are encouraged to adopt counseling methods such as motivational interviewing (MI) to identify patient readiness to change and provide stage appropriate lifestyle interventions.
-These skills have shown to be more effective than giving advice like "exercise more and eat healthy".
-LM provide the tools and resources to empower people to manage their own physical health and mental care and give them the confidence to live a healthy life.
+These skills have shown to be more effective than giving advice like "Exercise more and eat healthy".

+LM is similar to preventive medicine in that it also bridges the gap between conventional medicine and public health.
+LM interventions such as behavioral change counseling are used in adjunct with pharmacotherapy.
+Like all of medicine, LM promotes healthy lifestyle choices to prevent and treat diseases.
+Overall wellness and self-management are a crucial components of lifestyle medicine and enforce the idea of living healthier through behavioral change.
+Health promotion is the foundation of LM and encourages individuals to participate in their own care and well-being.

-Levels of Lifestyle Medicine
+Levels

 LM may be practiced on three levels.
-The first level involves recognition by all health care professionals that lifestyle choices determine health status and is an important modifier of the response to pharmaceutical or surgical treatments.
+The first level involves recognition by all healthcare professionals that lifestyle choices determine health status and are important modifiers of the response to pharmaceutical and/or surgical treatments.
 All practitioners are encouraged to include lifestyle advice along with standard treatment protocols.
-The second level is specialty care (e.g. Exercise medicine, Physiatry) where LM interventions are the focus of treatment and pharmaceutical or surgical treatments are an adjunct to be used as necessary.
+The second level is specialty care (e.g., Exercise medicine and Physiatry) in which LM interventions are the focus of treatment and pharmaceutical and/or surgical treatments are an adjunct to be used as necessary.
 The third level is population/community health programs and policies.
 Lifestyle intervention advice should be included in public health/preventive medicine guidance and policies for the prevention and treatment of chronic diseases.